MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 ### Scenarios
 * Embedded widgets: Weather forecast, stock tickets, etc.
-* Embedded Ads: Embedded ads from networks like Google AdSense or Bing Ads.
+* Embedded Ads: Embedded ads from networks.
-* Embedded calendars: Embedding calendars from services like Outlook Calendar, Google Calendar, etc.
+* Embedded calendars: Embedding calendars from services.

 ## Proposed Solution
 There are four categories (A, B, C, D) of performance impacting criteria that developers can enforce on embedded content.
 Based on the scenarios, the app can enable all or some of the categories.